nefiltari/micros/README.md

 ## Module Export
 module.exports = add
 ```
 All MicroServices will be included with `require` and can be used in chains and other features.
 The method `next` calls the next MicroService of the underlying chain.
-For better functional support you can get the chain context in which the MicroService was called from `next` with `next.chain` for all further comming services and `next.previous` for the previous MicroService.
+For better functional support you can get the chain context in which the MicroService was called from `next` with `next.chain` for all further coming services and `next.previous` for the previous MicroService.
 You can call `next` with multiple request objects to differ data for next broadcast or an accumulate.
-If there exist only one request object for a upcomming broadcast, all MicroServices from the broadcast gets the same request:
+If there exist only one request object for a upcoming broadcast, all MicroServices from the broadcast gets the same request:
 ```coffeescript
 next req1, req2, req3, reqn, res                  # Multiple requests for Broadcast
 # or